'zip': advanced compression techniques for developers

 The zip

-command is used to package files and directories into a compressed archive.
-The basic
+command packages files and directories into a compressed archive.
+The basic syntax is:

 zip [options] output_file.zip input_file_or_directory